G-Node/nix-mx/MacOSBuild.md

 **Dependencies**

-- You have to have a woring build environment including a C++ compiler
+- You have to have a working build environment including a C++ compiler
-- Install the nix C++ libraries (e.g. via homebrew `brew install nixio`) to build it from source please visit [NIX](https://github.com/G-Node/nix).
+- Install the nix C++ libraries (e.g. via homebrew `brew install nixio`) to build it from source please visit [NIX](https://github.com/G-Node/nix)
 - Install cmake and the boost libraries (e.g. via homebrew `brew install boost; brew install cmake`
 - Clone the nix-mx repository `git clone https://github.com/g-node/nix-mx.git`
 - Change into the directory and create a build subfolder: `mkdir build`